-The activities developed in the context of the cultural year 1995, clearly demonstrated that the central museum building, completed in 1939, had become too small for the collections.
+The activities developed in the context of the cultural year 1995, clearly demonstrated that the central museum building, completed in 1939, had become too small for our permanent collections.
 It did not correspond to public expectations and only offered limited space for temporary exhibitions.

 The restructuring project of the MNHA was entrusted to the Fonds de rénovation de la Vieille Ville.
-Positioned at the heart of the Old City, the extension of the museum was a difficult task.
+Positioned at the heart of the Old City, the extension of the museum by the architect Christian Bauer & associés was a difficult task.
 After extensive renovations, the new central building was inaugurated in 2002.
 Its dimensions met contemporary requirements and doubled the museum's exhibition space from 1900m² to 4300m².
 The new exhibition rooms were largely hidden under the refurbished square of the Fish Market.

 In its new configuration, the central building offers distinct spaces:

-A building facing the Fish Market square, contains the reception with a shop and a cafeteria on the ground floor, an auditorium and a projection room on the first floor, and a room for temporary exhibitions on the top floor.
+A building facing the Fish Market square, contains the reception with a shop and a cafeteria on the ground floor, a multipurpose room on the first floor for an auditorium and projection room, and an additional room for temporary exhibitions on the top floor.
 Seen from the Fish Market, the new building presents itself like a monolithic block, with a natural stone facade cladding which clearly sets it apart from the neighbouring buildings.
 On the ground floor, the glazed parts of the entrance area allow for a view of the surrounding area.

 A new ensemble of three underground levels are hidden under the Fish Market.
 These new rooms - carved into the rock - are intended for the museum's important archaeological collections.

-An atrium, a transitional space, positioning the new vis-à-vis the old buildings.
+An atrium, a transitional space, positioning the new vis-à-vis the old buildings is won.
 Glazed, it implies transparency and translucency, containing ramps, elevators and stairs.

 The rooms of the old building (the Collart - de Scherffmansion which was converted into a museum from 1922) were completely renovated and centered around a small covered courtyard.